-I made this Lemon Braised Fennel to pair with my Buttery Herb Roasted Chicken, and the combination was just about perfect.
-The usually strong anise/licorice flavor you think of with uncooked fennel is mellowed dramatically by the braising process.
+I made this delicious and healthy Lemon Braised Fennel recipe to pair with my Buttery Herb Roasted Chicken, and the combination was just about perfect.
+The usually strong anise/licorice flavor you think of with uncooked fennel is mellowed dramatically by braising.
 Lemon and white wine compliment the already complex, sweetly perfumed quality of the fennel, and it’s character becomes both delicate and soothed.

 Loaded with antioxidants, vitamins A and C, along with loads of potassium and calcium, fennel is as healthy as it is flavorful.
 It may just be the most underrated and underutilized vegetables I can think of.
 I know you’ve seen it in the produce section of your grocery store and if you’ve never bought it, you need to.
 This weekend, buy some fennel and make this Lemon Braised Fennel and my Buttery Herb Roasted Chicken.
 You’ll be happy you did.